mdominguez2010/mdominguez2010/README.md

 ## Hi there 👋

 I'm a data scientist with 8 years professional experience in banking and finance.
-Currently open to work.
+Currently open to work in a position finding data-driven solutions in a FinTech environment.

 Here's how you can reach me 📫
 - [LinkedIn](https://www.linkedin.com/in/marcosdominguez2018/)